 Sundays at 10:15 a.m.

 Our 10:15 a.m.
 Sunday service is livestreamed to both Zoom and Facebook.
-Join us on Zoom by using the meeting ID in News & Notes, or you can pray along with us on the Facebook stream below.
+You can join us on Zoom at this link, or you can pray along with us on the Facebook stream below.

 Note: Live videos appear here during broadcast.
 This video is scheduled to premiere on Live videos may take 30 seconds to 1 minute to begin streaming;

 After the broadcast has completed, please visit our live video archive page on Facebook (no login required) to view past live videos.

 Refresh your browser at the premiere time to view